Unification of Nepal: Makwanpur and Hariharpur

-Invasion of the Nepal (Kathmandu) valley
+Kathmandu Valley (Nepal Mandala)

 The Shah kings had long set their sights on the Nepal Valley, now also known as Kathmandu Valley, which was host to three wealthy but constantly warring city-states ruled by the Malla dynasty.
 After conquering Nuwakot, which was the western gateway to the Kathmandu Valley, the Gokhalis aimed for Kirtipur as their next target.
 Kirtipur was a small fortified city on the outskirts of the three major city-states ruled by Newar Malla kings.

 Despite his initial assessment that the valley kings were well prepared and the Gorkhalis were not, Kalu Pande agreed to lead the battle.
 In 1757, The Gorkhalis set up a base on Naikap to mount their assault on Kirtipur.
 They were armed with swords, bows and muskets.
 The two forces fought on the plain of Tyangla Phant in the northwest of Kirtipur.
 Kalu Pande was killed in the battle while Prithvi Narayan himself narrowly escaped with his life into the surrounding hills disguised as a saint.

 In 1764, Prithvi Narayan assaulted Kirtipur a second time.
 The attacking forces were under the command of Surapratap Shah, Prithvi Narayan's brother.
 The Gorkhalis were defeated once again and Surapratap lost his right eye to an arrow while scaling the city.
 A noble of Lalitpur named Danuvanta crossed over to Shah's side and let the Gorkhalis into the town.

-The victory in the Battle of Kirtipur made possible Shah's moving forward his two-decade-long effort to take possession of the Kathmandu Valley.
+The victory in the Battle of Kirtipur made Shah's two-decade-long effort to take possession of the Kathmandu Valley possible.